OzdemirMustafa/protect-data-on-linuxone-with-pervasive-encryption/part3.md

 ```

 **Important content regarding the code pattern:**
-* ELK/      : Directory about the ELK docker stack and configuration.
 * vmstat-script    : Main script to start to collect local vmstats and to push to Elasticsearh.
 * icastats/  : Directory containing main scripts to start to collect local icastats and to push to Elasticsearh.